Self-hosted Forgejo runner in Kubernetes

 # If it's empty when registering, it will ask for inputting labels.

-# If it's empty when execute `daemon`, will use labels in `.runner` file.
+# If it's empty when executing the `daemon`, it will use labels in the `.runner` file.

 labels: